 If you are auditioning via video recording, please read the information in the Audition section before sending us your material.
 Prior to submitting a recorded audition, you must apply via UCAS Conservatoires.
 Recorded auditions and other relevant information can be easily submitted online using Acceptd.
 You will need to create an account, but then you can easily upload the recordings you wish to be considered.
 Recordings will not be considered until a UCAS Conservatoires application has been submitted.
 Once you have completed the UCAS Conservatoires application, you should proceed to Acceptd to submit your video recording.
 We will only accept recordings submitted via Acceptd and will not accept any other format, i.e. DVDs.
 Recordings should arrive by the 31 March 2023.

 Once you apply, you will be emailed in due course with an audition date.
-All auditions/interviews will take place at the RCS Renfrew Street Glasgow or will take place online via a mixture of live online work via Zoom and recordings/materials submitted via Acceptd.
+All auditions/interviews will either take place at the RCS Renfrew Street Glasgow or will take place online via a mixture of live online work via Zoom and recordings/materials submitted via Acceptd.
 We have many years of experience of conducting online auditions and have a well-established format and process in place, so no applicant will be disadvantaged by auditioning in this manner.
-Along with your audition date, you will be given a date to upload the following to Acceptd should you be auditioning online: